Discover what times you should be making cold calls to maximize the chances your prospect answers the phone and eventually converts.

 By posting regularly, you’re essentially making yourself a go-to resource for your audience.
 Decision makers in the industry will look forward to your posts, and perhaps even comment on them, thereby giving you another avenue for building relationships — simply reply to the comments when appropriate.
 This not only makes potential leads feel more comfortable with you, but it also helps the LinkedIn algorithm, which expands the post’s reach.

-Here are some types of valuable articles to write and publish to LinkedIn:
+Here are some types of valuable articles to write and publish on LinkedIn:

 You don’t necessarily have to write the article yourself for this tactic to work.
 The article could be written by your marketing department or even shared from another publication.
 However, for optimal reputation-building purposes, writing it yourself is most effective.
 Then decision makers see you as a knowledgeable authority.
 If you don’t have time to write it, note a takeaway from the shared article at the top of the posting.